Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Sunset View

-Sunset View is very beautiful if you come here during sunset.
-The Gunnison River starts to go north from here, and the canyon looks flatter here, it feels more like a mountain view than a canyon view, and you can also see part of the Painted Wall.
+If you visit Sunset View at sunset, this spot is truly beautiful.
+The Gunnison River starts to turn north from here, and the canyon looks flatter, resembling a mountain landscape rather than a canyon view.
+You can also see part of the Painted Wall from here.

 High Point

-High Point is the end point of South Rim Drive, where you can see the entire Painted Wall, and there is also a 1.5 mile long trail.
+High Point is the endpoint of South Rim Drive, where you can see the entire Painted Wall.
+There is also a trail approximately 1.5 miles long here.

 Thank you for visiting our website.